Frequently Asked Questions about Live Oak Unitarian Universalist Fellowship

 Absolutely.
 As you enter, you will be greeted by church members who will officially welcome you, offer you a nametag, and answer questions you may have.
 We hope you will feel comfortable providing us with contact information so we may stay in touch.

 Yes.
-Many active members of our community are openly gay, Lesbian, and bisexual.
+Many active members of our community are openly gay, lesbian, or bisexual.
 Some come just for Sunday services.
 Some sing in the choir, serve on committees, or on our Board of Trustees.
 All are fully integrated into our community.

 What goes on during the worship services?